-

 Social Interaction

-Dr. Nora Murphy's research lab research interests: social and personality psychology, nonverbal communication, and emotion, interpersonal accuracy, person perception and first impressions, meta-analysis.
-Generally, she has 2-6 students working in her lab in any given semester with a mixture of work-study students, volunteers, and research assistantships for credit.
-Students must have successfully completed PSYC 2002 Research Methods to work in the lab; hiring is usually conducted in the semester before work begins.
+Dr. Nora Murphy is a social psychologist who studies nonverbal behavior and communication in social interactions.
+Research in her Social Interaction Lab focuses on behavioral measurement, person perception and first impressions.
+Much of the research involves the use of “thin-slices,” which are brief video clips of social interactions, to investigate how emotions, personality, and nonverbal behavior shape social outcomes.
+Generally, there are 2-4 research assistants in a given semester with a mixture of work-study students, volunteers, and research assistantships for credit.
+Students must have successfully completed PSYC 2002 Research Methods (B+ or above) to work in the lab; hiring is usually conducted in the semester before work begins.
 Interested students may email Dr. Murphy at nora.murphy@lmu.edu.

 Director: Dr. Nora Murphy